pinchyCZN/imageblock/README.md

--Updated to work with seamonkey
+- Updated to work with seamonkey
--Rerenders from cache when toggling images
+- Rerenders from cache when toggling images
--Updated overlay to put in toolbar palette so button can be moved
+- Updated overlay to put in toolbar palette so button can be moved